 - Our Jehovah’s Witness Family is Pleading With Us to Return to the Organization

 “I have been meeting with the same Jehovah’s Witnesses and side-kick for the last 3 years.
 The experience has been amazing for both parties!
 I hope.
-Last week we were working though Heb.
+Last week we were working through Heb.
 9:14 and Phil.
 2:5, 11.
 Two of 25 Scriptures I compiled for us to discuss in our ‘Trinity study.’
 The meeting went well till the end of my, possibly heavy handed exegesis.
-When the Jehovah’s Witness leader sat back in his chair and folded his arms and stated he doesn’t think he can win me over to the Jehovah’s Witness trinity doctrine and that we might end the study in its entirety, MY HEART SANK!
+When the Jehovah’s Witness leader sat back in his chair and folded his arms and stated he doesn’t think he can win me over to the Jehovah’s Witness rejection of the Trinity doctrine and that we might end the study in its entirety, MY HEART SANK!
 How might I navigate this potential ‘Break-up’?
 These two Jehovah’s Witnesses have become friends over the YEARS!
-I have successfully navigated their judgments of me as an apostate so far and shared my life, family and gently a bit of the gospel with them.
+I have successfully navigated their judgments of me as an apostate so far and shared my life, family and gently a bit of the Gospel with them.
 I don’t have control and I don’t want it to end.
 Please help?”Read more

 I AM A PUBLIC SCHOOL TEACHER AND ONE OF MY STUDENTS IS A JEHOVAH’S WITNESS. —How can I help my Jehovah’s Witness student feel welcome?

 “I am a public school teacher and I have a young lady in my class whose father just informed me that they are Jehovah’s Witnesses.
 Please tell me what types of activities my Jehovah’s Witness student might not be allowed to participate in.
 As a geography teacher, I show many videos based upon subject matter describing different cultures.
 I don’t want to offend.”Read more